Non-Resident: Underused Housing Tax (UHT)

 Never Underestimate the Insurance Process

+What is the insurance process when buying a Whistler property?
 Never underestimate the process and length of time it may take to get insurance coverage, especially if you’re buying a detached house.
 In my experience, the insurance agent is most interested in anything that has to do with water: the condition of the roof, the water tanks, the pipes, the plumbing, the water sprinkler system, and any heating system that depends on water.
 The condition of the wood-burning fireplace and everything connected to it is the second biggest concern for the insurance agent.

 Continue reading “Property Insurance”